rahuljha/rahuljha.github.io/_posts/2026-07-22-new-ab-test?-call-my-agent.markdown

 ## Closing thoughts

 Agentic A/B testing is still a young research direction, and there are several shortcomings in existing works.
-Some common limitations are: simplified perception and action relative to what users actually see, validation in narrow settings, and agents defaulting towards narrower, more typical slice of behavior than real users do.
+Some common limitations are: simplified perception and action relative to what users actually see, validation in narrow settings, and agents defaulting towards a narrower, more typical slice of behavior than real users do.

 Despite these limitations, early results are promising, at least in predicting the direction of a test.
 [SimGym](https://arxiv.org/abs/2605.19219) validated its simulated results against 50 completed real-world A/B tests and got the direction of the outcome right about 77% of the time.
 [AgentA/B](https://arxiv.org/abs/2504.09723) ran a thousand agents through a live Amazon filter-panel test and matched the direction of a parallel human experiment, even though its agents behaved somewhat differently from real users along the way.